nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Format: `undone INDEX`, `notdone INDEX`, `ud INDEX`, `nd INDEX`

-> * The index refers to the index number shown in the listing.
+> * The index refers to the number shown beside the task name.
 > * The index **must be a positive integer** 1, 2, 3, ...

+##### Note: Repeated or multiple `done` or `undone` on the same task does not change it's status, i.e. `done` an already done task does not change it's status.

 ### 3.6	Deleting a task: `delete`
 #### Don't want the old tasks to take up all the space?

 If you would like to remove a task from KIT, simply use the `delete` function.

-Description: Deletes the specified task from KIT.<br>
+Description: Deletes the task with specified index from KIT.<br>

 Format: `delete INDEX`

-> * Deletes the task at the specified `INDEX`.
+> * Deletes the task with the specified `INDEX`.
 > * The index refers to the index number shown in the listing.
 > * The index **must be a positive integer** 1, 2, 3, ...

 Examples:

 * `delete 2`<br>
-  Deletes the 2nd task of the current listing in KIT.
+Deletes the task with index `2` in the current listing in KIT.

-### 3.7.1	Undo: `undo`
+### 3.7.1 Undoing a command: `undo`

 #### Made a mistake?
 No worries.